Roxrudra/HungrySnake/README.md

 2. Integer nz tracks the number of empty cells.
 3. z stores positions of empty cells upto index nz-1. p[i] stores where i can be found in z.
 4. For i < nz, there is a bijective mapping of position between z and p i.e. p[z[i]] = i.
-5. The rest of the arrays store the snake's body as index based sort of linked lists.
+5. The rest of the arrays store the snake's body as index based linked lists (sort of).
 This enables O(1) operations and one less data-structure for storing the snake's body.

 This image shows how to put a new head